alphagov/govuk-design-system/src/get-started/extending-and-modifying-components/index.md

 - help the long term maintenance of your service
 - allow you to safely install updates from the GOV.UK Design System
 - reduce the risk of technical debt
+- maintain WCAG compliance

 When you extend or modify components in the GOV.UK Design System you create potential risk.
-For example, your code or service may break when you install Design System updates.
+For example, your code or service may break when you install Design System updates, or you might make your service less accessible.

 You can help reduce potential risk to your code by: